-First classes and trying something new doesn’t need to be stressful.
-We’re all here for the same reason – to have fun, learn new things, and make friends.
-Who knew making friends as an adult could be so F#$&!# hard?!
+Trying something new doesn’t need to be stressful.
+We’re all here for the same reason – to have fun, learn new things, and make friends (who knew making friends as an adult could be so F#$&!# hard?!).
 Our crew is ready to welcome you in and show you what real community is like to get the most out of your pole dance class.

 - No lotion (anywhere)!

-- Why pole dancers don’t use lotion: oils and other agents in most lotions are absorbed into the pores on your skin.
+- Why: oils and other agents in most lotions are absorbed into the pores on your skin.
 When you start exercising and sweating, you also sweat out the oils from the lotion.
-When this oil is on the surface of your skin, it impacts your grip on the pole, which can be a safety concern.
+When this oil makes you slippery, it can be a safety concern.

 - Just can’t go a day without moisturizing?
 Ask us about pole-safe products!
 We stock the Dew Point Pole line.